 Easy to diversify: The popularity of the platform means that there are many loans: it is easy to get a portfolio containing hundreds of loans very quickly.

-Almost liquid: Similarly the large number of users mean that selling out and getting invested is very quick, although this can change.
+Almost liquid: Similarly the large number of users mean that selling out and getting invested is very quick, although this can change, and now comes at a fee.

 Cons of Funding Circle